deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 ![](figures/figures_1_0.png)

-> 🔼 Figure 1 shows that removing child elements from a parent element does not affect the visual layout of the parent or its siblings.
+> 🔼 Figure 1 shows that removing child elements from a parent element in HTML does not affect the visual layout of the parent element or its sibling elements.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Removing the children of the element <div id='left-column'> highlighted in yellow does not affect the structure of the visual layout of itself or its sibling element <div id='right-column'>.